tahajadid/MyExpense-RN/README.md

    npx expo start
    ```

 You can start developing by editing the files inside the **app** directory.
-This project uses [file-based routing](https://docs.expo.dev/router/introduction)

 ## Get a fresh project